 - Spacing – Use caution not to crowd your raspberry bushes or other plants.
 Give everything ample room to grow so they all reach their full potential and yields.

 - Usefulness – Above all, be sure you’re growing things your family will enjoy and use.
 Most of us gardeners all wish we had more space.
-Consider how useful any plants will be before considering them as raspberry companion plants.
+Consider how useful any plants will be before considering them as planting companions.
 Chamomile tea, for example, would be a good use of planting your chamomile and raspberries together.

 - Appearance – If you like more color in your garden, plant some flowers.
 Zinnias, marigolds and nasturtiums can all add a lovely splash of color to your garden’s canvas.

-These are just a few raspberry companion plants to consider.
-Do you grow raspberries with something different?
+These are just a few companion planting ideas for raspberry bushes to consider.
+Do you grow your raspberries with something different?

 05.05.22 – Updated to add photo of raspberry bush and update other images to full size.
 Fixed up spacing as well.